 Clergy Act.
-Many clergy choose early in their ministries to apply for an exemption from the Social Security system, and this is generally an irreversible selection (see page 117).
+Many clergy choose early in their ministries to apply for an exemption from the Social Security system, and this is generally an irreversible selection.
 However, as they advance in their career and look ahead to retirement, some pastors come to wish they hadn't made that choice.
-The bipartisan Clergy Act currently under consideration in Congress would allow a temporary window for pastors to revoke their exemption and re-enter the Social Security system beginning in 2026.
-The bill also requires the IRS to submit to Congress a plan for how it will notify clergy members of their eligibility for this opportunity.
-ECFA supports this legislation and provides more background on social security considerations for pastors in ECFA's eBook 10 Essentials of Social Security for Ministers.
+The Clergy Act would allow a temporary window for pastors to re-enter the Social Security system.
+Notably, it advanced unanimously out of a key House committee and also found bipartisan support in the Senate during the last Congress.
+ECFA will continue to support this legislation in 2025 as part of the TCJA debate or as a stand-alone bill.